-"Gueorgui Pinkhassov from the Magnum agency taught me something very important.
-He told me: "Henry Cartier-Bresson was waiting for the right moment, the right light, the right person, the right situation to go through his goal."
-So Maxime Hibon did the learning of patience, he learned to wait for the right light, the right angle of the leg of the passerby that is reflected in a puddle at the Jardin des Tuileries.
-He went on to capture with his device what the city, life, would give him well.
+"Gueorgui Pinkhassov from the Magnum agency has taught me something very important.
+He told me: "Henry Cartier-Bresson was waiting for the right moment, the right light, the right person, the right situation to pass in his objective."
+Then Maxime Hibon learned patience, he learned to wait for the right light, the right angle of the passante's leg, which is reflected in a puddle at the Tuileries Garden.
+He agreed to capture with his camera what the city, life, wanted to give him.

-His first exhibition, he had made it to Nyon.
-The second, at Paris, at the Hôtel Lutetia.
-For almost six years Maxime Hibon has been showing his work in fairs, museums and galleries in Europe and the United States – the AAF DE Bruxelles or the Museum of contemporary Art in Dallas – alongside some of the greatest Contemporary art artists.
+His first exhibition, he had made in Nyon.
+The second, in Paris, at the Hotel Lutetia.
+For almost six years Maxime Hibon has been exhibiting at fairs, museums and galleries in Europe and the United States - the AAF Brussels or the Museum of Contemporary Art in Dallas - alongside some of the greatest artists in the world. contemporary art.

-He has just participated in the realization of a book for the Gendarmerie Nationale.
+He has just participated in the production of a book for the National Gendarmerie.
 He had been asked to bring an outside look at the institution.
 That's what he did.
-The book has already been edited to more than 26 ' 000 copies.
-An adventure that will be pursued alongside them.
-No doubt his gaze sends them another image, another reflection of themselves and their function.
+The book has already been edited to more than 26'000 copies.
+An adventure that will continue on their side.
+No doubt his look sends them another image, another reflection of themselves and their function.

 A photograph is never the reality.
 It is an instant, a portion of time, an extract of situation, reduced to a given width and height.
 An image of Hibo is more, and less than reality: it reflects it while forcing the viewer to reconstruct part of the real.
 Or not at all.
 An invitation to be carried away by what we see.
 Because we feel good in this universe that we do not recognize.
 We feel good under the skirts of Paris ...